aldostrof/vscode_utils/portable_installer/README.md

 **NOTE**: future releases of the script will also be equipped with an auto-update feature.

 # TODO
-[ ] - Extend and test to other Windows environments
+[x] - Extend and test to other Windows environments
 [ ] - Extend and test to other OS
-[ ] - Test wget download
+[x] - Test wget download
 [ ] - Implement auto-update feature
+[ ] - Check if user-data/extensions are empty and give a warning